valerionew/unisolder-notes/README.md

 Although this is not fully recommended (because of grounding difficulties in switching PSUs) you can use a 24V DC supply.
 There are two power input ports on the *"back"* pcb.
 One is for AC, the other is for DC.

+### Earthing
+The controller should not be earthed in any way, except for the iron tip.
+In many cases the earth of the tip differs from the ground of the controller.
+For this reason, is not possible to use the tip earth connection to send the sleep/stand signal (see [Sleep sensor](#sleep-sensor) section of this document.
+SLEEP pin should never be connected directly to the iron tip.
+Also, proceed with caution with the ground clip lead if troubleshooting the board with an oscilloscopoe.
+Disconnect the system from main's earth before attaching the clip to board ground.

 ### OLED display configuration
 At an early stage of the project the author was planning to implement both the 7 segment display and the OLED display.
 The 7 segment option was never implemented, and the compatibility was removed.
 There are some components that you'll have to remove from the BOM and some pads to short.